Marvel Cinematic Universe: Phase Six: Avengers: Doomsday (2026)

 Joe and Anthony Russo return as directors of Avengers: Doomsday and Avengers: Secret Wars.

-The Avengers, Wakandans, Fantastic Four, New Avengers, and the "original" X-Men team up to face Doctor Doom.
+Groups of heroes from three different universes—the Avengers, Wakandans, and New Avengers from Earth-616; the Fantastic Four from Earth-828; and the "original" X-Men from Earth-10005—converge to face the existential threat of Doctor Doom.

 Marvel Studios originally announced the fifth Avengers film as Avengers: The Kang Dynasty at San Diego Comic-Con (SDCC) in July 2022, to be directed by Destin Daniel Cretton, while Jeff Loveness was writing the script by September.
 They both left by November 2023 when Michael Waldron joined as writer.
-Kang the Conqueror actor Jonathan Majors was attached to star in the film until he was fired the next month following an assault conviction.
-At the July 2024 SDCC, Marvel Studios announced the film's new title, Robert Downey Jr.'s casting as the film's new antagonist Victor von Doom / Doctor Doom (after previously portraying Tony Stark / Iron Man in the MCU), Anthony and Joe Russo as the directors and producers through their production company AGBO, and Stephen McFeely as the new writer, working with Waldron.
+Kang the Conqueror actor Jonathan Majors was attached to star in the film until he was fired the following month after an assault conviction.
+At the July 2024 SDCC, Marvel Studios announced the film's new title; Robert Downey Jr.'s casting as the film's new antagonist Victor von Doom / Doctor Doom, having previously portrayed Tony Stark / Iron Man in the MCU; Anthony and Joe Russo as the directors; and Stephen McFeely as a co-writer, working with Waldron.
+McKenna and Sommers also worked on the script.
+Marvel Studios executives Louis D'Esposito and Jonathan Schwartz serve as producers alongside Feige.
 The film features an ensemble cast, including many actors who have appeared in other MCU media.
 Filming began in April 2025 at Pinewood Studios in England, and wrapped that September.
 Avengers: Doomsday is scheduled to be released on December 18, 2026.

-Doomsday is set 14 months after Thunderbolts* (2025).
-Ian McKellen, Alan Cumming, Rebecca Romijn, and James Marsden reprise their respective roles as Erik Lensherr / Magneto, Kurt Wagner / Nightcrawler, Raven Darkhölme / Mystique, and Scott Summers / Cyclops from 20th Century Fox's X-Men film series.
+Doomsday is set 14 months after the events of Thunderbolts* (2025) and after Brand New Day.
+Ian McKellen, Alan Cumming, Rebecca Romijn, and James Marsden reprise their respective roles as Erik Lehnsherr / Magneto, Kurt Wagner / Nightcrawler, Raven Darkhölme / Mystique, and Scott Summers / Cyclops from 20th Century Fox's X-Men film series.

 Avengers: Secret Wars (2027)

 Marvel Studios announced Avengers: Secret Wars at the July 2022 SDCC, with Waldron writing the script that October.
-The Russo brothers were announced in July 2024 as the directors and producers through AGBO, along with McFeely as the new writer and Downey's casting as Doctor Doom.
-Filming is scheduled to begin in mid-2026 at Pinewood Studios in England. and is expected to last for approximately six months.
+The Russo brothers were announced in July 2024 as the directors, along with McFeely as the co-writer and Downey's casting as Doctor Doom.
+McKenna and Sommers also worked on the script.
+Filming is expected to begin in late 2026 at Pinewood Studios in England, and to last for approximately six months.
 Avengers: Secret Wars is scheduled to be released on December 17, 2027.

-The main Fantastic Four cast will be returning from Doomsday in the film.